harness/developer-hub/docs/platform/8_Pipelines/download-logs.md

    Harness queries the log service, exports the log, and downloads the `logs.zip` file.

 4. Open the `logs.zip` file, and extract the contents.
-5. Drill down to the log file in the directory.
+5. Drill down into the extracted files to locate the log you want to examine.

 ## Download logs via API